 Message 1 Message 2 Message 3 Definition Load on inverter Output overload / This system is in warning operating mode, supplied by the inverter, and the system is in overload.
 Turn off inverter after crossing the predefined overload limit.
 Load on inverter Alarm active - Warning View alarm log for details This system is in warning operating mode, supplied by the inverter, and has an active warning.
-This means the system is operating, but something was detected to be outside of normal Load on bypass Load manually transferred to bypass Load unprotected This system is in warning operating mode, supplied by the inverter, and has an active warning.
-This means the system is operating, but something was detected to be outside of normal Load on battery X minutes remaining / This system is in warning operating mode, supplied by the inverter via the battery.
+This means the system is operating, but something was detected to be outside of normal Load on bypass Load manually transferred to bypass Load unprotected This system is in warning operating mode, supplied by the bypass.
+The user transferred the load to the bypass so the system cannot protect itself from source variations Load on battery X minutes remaining / This system is in warning operating mode, supplied by the inverter via the battery.
 There are X minutes of calculated run time remaining.
 This is used before the battery low-voltage warnings are generated Load on bypass Alarm active - Warning View alarm log for details This system is in warning operating mode, supplied by the bypass, and has an active warning.
 This means the system is operating after a transfer to bypass and something was determined to be outside normal range Load on inverter Energy saving mode active Alarm active - Warning This system is in warning operating mode, supplied by the inverter, one of the energy saving modes is active, and has an active warning.
 This means the system is operating, but something was determined to be outside normal range Load on bypass Energy saving mode active Alarm active - Warning This system is in warning operating mode, supplied by the bypass, one of the energy saving modes is active, and has an active warning.
 This means the system is operating, but something was determined to be outside normal range Load off Energy saving mode active Alarm active - Warning This system is in warning operating mode, load off, one of the energy saving modes is active, and has an active warning.
-This means the system is operating, but something was determined to be outside normal range
+This means the system is operating, but something was determined to be outside normal range Load on inverter Test mode active Alarm active - Warning This system is in warning operating mode, supplied by the inverter, running in a system test mode, and has an active warning.
+This means the system is in TEST MODE, and something was determined to be outside normal test operations